Thursday, October 31, 2024

 My therapist said it's like I have a river of grief inside of me that I have frozen solid so I don't have to feel it.
 And as we all know, that river is pretty full.
 There have been times when that river has overrun it's banks and threatened to drown me.
 It's what I do, respond to a loss and then pack it away and get back to the business of living, as I believed was expected.
 I didn't know that this would happen.
 I didn't know that one day, a future me would be brought to her knees by an enormity of grief and trauma that is still running rampant and unchecked through my nervous system.

 I am in the midst of the worst mental health crisis I've ever had.
-For someone with an ACE score of 7, with PTSD, and who has in the past been hospitalized for being suicidal, that is saying something.
+For someone with an ACE score of 7, with PTSD, who exists on the spectrum, and who has - in the past - been hospitalized while suicidal, that is saying something.

 I'll spare you the gory details, but sometimes I forget what I am saying - in mid sentence.
 I have two months of laundry I still can't get to, and I am still waking up screaming - despite the new drugs my Doctor has put me on.
 I can't remember those dreams - all I get when I try to recall them is a black wall.
 My brain doesn't want me to see them.
 It's protecting me.